thingsboard/thingsboard.github.io/docs/iot-gateway/config/socket.md

 Let’s review more examples of IP addresses filtering:

 For example, we have a device that has the following IP address: 192.168.0.120:5001.
-Now let's look at examples of the configuration of the field to allow the connection of different variants of IP addresses:
+Now, let's look at configuration examples of the field to allow connections with different IP address variants:

 1. Only one device with a specified IP address and port can connect:

    **Address filter:** 192.168.0.120:5001
-2. Allow any devices with any IP address and only port 5001:
+2. Allow any devices with any IP address, but only port 5001:

    **Address filter:** *:5001
 3. Allow all devices that have the IP address 192.168.0.120 with any port: